 - Someone tries to recruit you for a private pet-sitting business.
 Only services booked through Rover qualify for the Rover Guarantee, 24/7 emergency support, veterinary consultation access, sitter promotion tools, and more resources to help sitters build their business.

 Remember: Always have a Meet & Greet before you confirm a booking to ensure everyone—both humans and canines—get along well.
-And sitters, only accept bookings that you feel good about.
+Only accept bookings that you feel good about.